Turkey’s natural wonder

 The overcrowding had the hotel bring in alternative water sources and it keeps diluting the natural water sources, making the situation worse.

 The areas where tourists are allowed to step in somehow turned grey because of that.
-Luckily, now the authorities were trying to make things better and some of the pools are now closed from the public, we could still look at them, while it’s cleared from the human touch to give room for the pools to recover.
+Luckily, now the authorities were trying to make things better and some of the pools are now closed to the public, we could still look at them, while it’s cleared from the human touch to give room for the pools to recover.

 Things you have to bring